semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 `script.engine.groovy.inline.search: on`.

-There is three ways to load a script in an Elasticsearch query:
+There are three ways to load a script in an Elasticsearch query:

 - Using **inline** script by inserting the script line directly into the query
 - Using **a file** that contains the script, and indicating its name to the query